marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

 c
 ```

+### Example Observation Results

-And it would yield the following output:
+This would yield the following output:

 Script output
 ```